in , , ,

 Determined to go to school and with a firm belief in her right to an education, Malala stood up to the Taliban.
 In early 2009, Malala started to blog anonymously on the Urdu language site of the British Broadcasting Corporation (BBC).

 Her activism resulted in a nomination for the International Children’s Peace Prize in 2011.
-That same year, she was awarded Pakistan’s National Youth Peace Prize.
+She received Pakistan’s National Youth Peace Prize that same year.
 But, not everyone supported and welcomed her campaign to bring about change in Swat.
-On the morning of October 9, 2012, 15-year-old Malala Yousafzai was shot by the Taliban.
+The Taliban shot 15-year-old Malala Yousafzai on the morning of October 9, 2012.

 Seated on a bus heading home from school, Malala was talking with her friends about schoolwork.
 Two members of the Taliban stopped the bus.
 A young bearded Talib asked for Malala by name and fired three shots at her.
 One of the bullets entered and exited her head and lodged in her shoulder.
-Malala was seriously wounded.
-That same day, she was airlifted to a Pakistani military hospital in Peshawar and four days later to an intensive care unit in Birmingham, England.
+Malala suffered serious wounds.
+That same day, authorities airlifted her to a Pakistani military hospital in Peshawar, and four days later, to an intensive care unit in Birmingham, England.

 After the shooting, her incredible recovery and return to school resulted in a global outpouring of support for Malala.
 On July 12, 2013, her 16th birthday, Malala visited New York and spoke at the United Nations.
 Later that year, she published her first book, an autobiography entitled “I Am Malala: The Girl Who Stood Up for Education and Was Shot by the Taliban.”
 On October 10, 2013, in acknowledgement of her work, the European Parliament awarded Malala the prestigious Sakharov Prize for Freedom of Thought.